 In the U.S. we all know that eating fresh and well-prepared foods and drinking pure water help prevent disease and create strong healthy bodies.
 Taoists would also advise not to consume too many processed (dead) foods and foods that contain sugar.
 Sugar depletes sexual energy and over time can adversely affect a person’s Qi.
 Likewise, too much caffeine will drain the adrenal glands, robbing them of beneficial Qi and leaving you bankrupt in your old age.
 Nicotine has been proven to adversely affect blood flow to the penis and can cause impotence.
 Drugs will, over a short period of time, cause all kinds of sexual dysfunctions in a man.
 Alcohol, when consumed moderately, helps to increase sexual desire.
 But if consumed to the point of drunkenness dulls the mind and can also cause sexual dysfunctions.

 Great care was taken in Taoist’s Tantric practices to create a mood and an atmosphere that allowed for intensity and passion.
-For this reason they engaged as many of the senses in their love making as possible.
+For this reason, they engaged as many of the senses in their lovemaking as possible.
 Sight, sounds, smells, tastes, touch—all were important elements designed to give greater pleasure and intensity to their partners.
 Fresh sheets and fresh flowers were laid out.
-Incense burnedh while they listened to their beautiful music; candlelight, delicious food and drink all added to the sensuality of the encounter.
+Incense burned while they listened to their beautiful music; candlelight, delicious food, and drink all add to the sensuality of the encounter.
 Bathing was also a part of this ritual as a clean body was more desirable and inviting.
 A man would carefully clean himself and put on cologne (as would his partner) to make his body pleasing.

 The Yellow Emperor’s Plain Girl Classic says this about ejaculation: